intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

   actions.

-When SNMP versions 2, 2c and 3 came along, older agents did exactly what the protocol specfies should have done: dropped it from being processing without returning a response.
+When SNMP versions 2, 2c and 3 came along, older agents did exactly what the protocol specifies should have done: dropped it from being processing without returning a response.
 This was likely successful because there was no requirement to create and return an elaborate error response to the client.